(CNN)Here's a look at the life of Recep Tayyip Erdogan, current president and former prime minister of Turkey.

 2002-2003 - Erdogan's AKP wins the majority of seats in parliamentary elections, and he is appointed prime minister.

 June 2011 - AKP wins by a wide margin in the parliamentary elections, securing a third term for Erdogan.

 June 2013 - Anti-government demonstrations target Erdogan's policies, including his plan to turn a park into a mall, and call for political reforms.
 Thousands are reported injured in the clashes.

 December 2013 - Corruption probe begins which investigates more than 50 suspects, including members of Erdogan's inner circle.
 The following month, the government dismisses 350 police officers amid the investigation.
 Ten months later, the prosecutor drops the inquiry.

-August 10, 2014 - Erdogan is elected president during the first-ever direct elections.
+August 10, 2014 - Erdogan is elected president during the first-ever direct elections in Turkey.

 November 2014 - At a summit hosted by a women's group in Istanbul, Erdogan says that women and men are not equal "because their nature is different."
 It's not the first time the Turkish leader has made controversial comments about women: previously, he told Turkish university students that they shouldn't be "picky" when choosing a husband and has called on all Turkish women to have three children.